phillarmonic/drun/DRUN_LLM_USAGE_MANUAL.md

 else:
   skip validation

-# When statements (pattern matching)
+# When statements (individual conditions)
-when $package_manager:
-  is "npm": run "npm ci && npm run build" is "yarn": run "yarn install && yarn build" is "pnpm": run "pnpm install && pnpm build"
+when $package_manager is "npm": run "npm ci && npm run build" when $package_manager is "yarn": run "yarn install && yarn build" when $package_manager is "pnpm": run "pnpm install && pnpm build"
-  else: error "Unknown package manager"

 # When-otherwise (simplified conditional)
 when $platform is "windows":